Table of Contents

 After you’ve set up GA4, there are a few small things you need to do.
 One involves a simple button flip while the other involves a conversation with your stakeholders.

-The first is to go into your admin menu and find the Data Settings. option.
+The first is to go into your Admin menu and find the Data Collection and Modification section.
 From there, click on Data Retention.

 By default, GA4 has this data retention set to 2 months.
 Free users should switch that to 14 months while 360 users should set it to the maximum time.